 Art projects are encouraged!

-In the spring of 2019, we will need help with planting vegetables, weeding, trail laying (involves clearing and covering with wood chips), cleaning out and repairing the barn.
-This year has seen a burst of growth in beehives around the county!
-As a result, we have already taken some honey from hives that were too full.
+In the spring of 2020, we will need help with planting vegetables, weeding, trail laying (involves clearing and covering with wood chips), cleaning out and repairing the barn.
+Last year we had an amazing year of bee forage which meant that there were many swarms of bees!
+We managed to capture three of the many swarms so added to our total number of hives.
 End August and early September will be very busy with honey collection and bottling.
 As the weather warms up we will be preparing the area and then building the wood burning pizza/bread oven.
 Much of our work will be dirty but not overly taxing.
 Any and all are welcome to help!

 We have rooms within our house which has a big open plan encouraging communal living.
 Tents may be used in the summer months.
 Food preparation and eating together is what we do.
 We are non-meat eaters.

-The beautiful Provincial park of Presqu'ille is nearby and we have a year pass.
+The beautiful Provincial park of Presqu'ile is nearby and we have a year pass.
 There are bike trails, walking trails and beaches.
 Toronto is two hours away by car.
-We have bikes for workers to use.
+Kingston is a little over 1 hour east and Ottawa is 3 hours away by car.
 We have a swimming pool which is a welcome splash at the end of a hot day!
+We belong to a dragon boating club which you may join a few times as a guest.

 Limited internet access